HexxKing/hexxs_data_structures_and_algorithms/notes/trees_notes.md

 ---------------------------------------

-# ✍️ Notes for Example Challenge
+# ✍️ Notes on Trees

 ---------------------------------------

 ## 📚 Resources Used in These Notes
+- A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow